SISYN/ESP32-Socket-Demo/README.md

 #include <Arduino.h>
 ```

+This example uses the [NodeJoy Library](https://github.com/sisyn/nodejoy) to conveniently fetch the device's WiFi MAC address as a `String` but you can remove that line if you don't need it and then you can remove the `<NodeJoy.h>` directive.

 ### ReactJS
 This is just a front-end sample of how you could setup a Socket.io client server.
 There are many, better examples available online, so I would suggest scraping this for an example that suits your project.